Stocks futures rise ahead of a big week for earnings

 MNUCHIN REVEALS WHEN THE GOP CORONAVIRUS PHASE 4 STIMULUS BILL WILL BE RELEASED

-In Asian markets, the Nikkei in Tokyo fell 0.2 percent, the Hang Seng in Hong Kong lost 0.5 percent and China's Shanghai Composite Index was off 0.2 percent.
+In Asian markets, the Nikkei in Tokyo fell 0.2 percent, the Hang Seng in Hong Kong lost 0.4 percent and China's Shanghai Composite Index was up 0.3 percent.

 Investors were rattled last week by the latest U.S.-Chinese diplomatic feud.
 The Trump administration told Beijing last week to close its consulate in Houston.
 China responded by ordering the closure of the U.S. consulate in the southwestern city of Chengdu.